SQL COALESCE Function

 Employee Table with Few Null values in Office, Mobile and Home Phone Numbers 2

-In this example, we will use Coalesce to find out the contact number of each employee:
+In this example, we will use the SQL Coalesce function to find out the contact number of each employee:

 1. If an employee has an Office number, the function returns the office number.

-2. If an employee does not have an Office number but he/she has a Mobile, this function display the Mobile.
+2. If an employee does not have an Office number but has a Mobile, this function displays the Mobile.

 4. If an employee has an Office, Mobile, and Home, then it will return the first non-empty, i.e., office number.